Skip to the main content

 • Strength Required Lift up to 10 kg

 Working hours for cytotechnologists vary depending on the type of laboratory.
 Research laboratories usually operate only on weekdays.
-In diagnostic clinical laboratories, cytotechnologists work all hours.
-They may do rotating shifts of days, evenings, and nights, including weekends and holidays.
+In diagnostic clinical laboratories, cytotechnologists work mostly during the day.
+They may do rotating shifts.

 Interests & Abilities